IliassTAHIRI/itahiri/content/post/2018-08-03-porous-concrete-a-state-of-art.md

 This very useful material is subject to several durability challenges.
 -->

 Through this blog, I will try to provide a very coherent story of my work, my ideas and my findings.
-The next step is this journey is to define the project, therefore the next article title will be : **Porous concrete, a state of the art**
+The next step is this journey is to define the project, therefore the next article title will be : **Porous concrete, a state of the art**.\\
 **To be continued...**